Adictya/app-builder-docs/docs/customization-api/api-reference/components-api.md

 <image alt="Precall Screen Builder Option" caption="Precall toggle"  darkImageSrc="customization-api/api/components-api/precall.svg" />

-the videoCall screen is directly displayed after:
+The videoCall screen is directly displayed after:

 - The user clicks on the “Start Meeting” button inside the `Share` screen
 - The user clicks on a meeting invite link.